-- Competitors moving forward and out of their starting row before the shot is fired will be disqualified; - The first lap must be skated "in one group" without fast accelerations.
-Breach of this rule will lead to a disqualification; - Skaters who do not meet the safety requirements (see paragraph 2.1 above) will not be allowed to compete, or will be disqualified if violating these requirements during the race; - The Referee, at his discretion, may give "warning" to a Skater in order to prevent unsportsmanlike behaviour. - Serious obstructions or other unsportsmanlike behaviour against other Competitor(s) can lead to a disqualification.
+- Competitors moving forward and out of their starting row before the shot is fired will be disqualified. - The first lap must be skated "in one group" without fast accelerations.
+Breach of this rule will lead to a disqualification. - Skaters who do not meet the safety requirements (see paragraph 1 above and ISU Communication 2400, or any further update of this Communication) will not be allowed to compete, or will be disqualified if violating these requirements during the race. - The Referee, at his discretion, may give "warning" to a Skater in order to prevent unsportsmanlike behaviour. - Serious obstructions or other unsportsmanlike behaviour against other Competitor(s) can lead to a disqualification.

-6. Mass Start ranking rules and sprint points
+6. Mass Start Ranking Rules and Sprint Points

-In each Semi-Final and Final the accumulated points gained at the intermediate sprints and at the final sprint will determine the ranking.
+In each Semi-Final (if applicable) and Final the accumulated points gained at the intermediate sprints and at the final sprint will determine the ranking.
 Further ranking of the other Competitors is determined by their order of finish at the final sprint.

 6.1.
-Allocation of sprint points:
+Allocation of Sprint Points: